Author: Avinash Kr. Pandey

 Once signup is done, log into DBT and create a new project by clicking on the new project button in the top right corner.

 Set up a Snowflake connection by providing appropriate information such as source database details, warehouse details, role, username, password, target Schema, etc.

-After that, establish connection with the gitlab repository.
+After that, establish a connection with the GitLab repository.

-In case you don't have a gitlab account.
-Goto Sign in · GitLab and create a new gitlab account, after account creation create a new project in gitlab itself that will create a new repository for your project.
+In case you don't have a GitLab account.
+Goto Sign in · GitLab and create a new GitLab account; after the account creation, create a new project in GitLab itself that will create a new repository for your project.